code-saturne/code_saturne/doc/doxygen/user_guide/ug_bpg_mesh_generation.md

 perturbations that could appear because of the checkerboard structure of the mesh).
-- For the other cases of conformal joining, the coarsening ratio should be kept of the order of 1 cell / 2 cell and below 1 cell / 5 cells (if it is essential to joins a single cell to more than 5 cells, it is advisable to do it in several steps/layers or to rethink the mesh structure; otherwise, it may be necessary to use an upwind convection scheme to stabilize the computation, bearing in mind that the accuracy of the results maybe be reduced and LES turbulence modelling will most probably be unreliable).
+- For the other cases of conformal joining, the coarsening ratio should be kept of the order of 1 cell / 2 cell and below 1 cell / 5 cells (if needed, use several steps/layers or redesign the mesh); otherwise, it may be necessary to use an upwind convection scheme to stabilize the computation, bearing in mind that the accuracy of the results maybe be reduced and LES turbulence modeling will most probably be unreliable).
-- If too many non-conformal joining interfaces are required, it may be wise to envisage an unstructured mesh consisting of tetrahedra.
+- If too many non-conformal joining interfaces are needed, it may be wise to contemplate an unstructured mesh consisting of tetrahedra.

-Remarq: The “conformal joining” transforms a “non-conformal” association of meshes about a surface into a “conformal” composite mesh; the structure of the initial meshes is modified (faces are divided and vertices are added) so that the final composite mesh “conforms” to the following fundamental property that is used to apply collocated finite volume flux based techniques: “any internal face has exactly two neighbouring cells”.
-Thus hexahedral meshes effectively become polyhedral meshes.

-\image html bpg_mesh/Fig9_bpg_mesh_generation.png "Figure 9: examples of non-conformal meshes"

-\image html bpg_mesh/Fig10_bpg_mesh_generation.png "Figure 10: examples of non-conformal meshes – coarsening ratio 2 cells / 3 cells (left), 1 cell / 2 cells (right)" width=50%

-### Conformal joining

-- Avoid the conformal joining (!): the technique may be very useful if not other options are available, but it must not be considered as a “magic trick” to use everywhere (it may deteriorate the results).
+  * Joining non-conforming meshes may locally degrade their quality along joining interfaces, while using tetrahedra will lead to lower quality cells overall, but perhaps with a better "minimum cell quality".
 - Where possible choose plane interfaces in which the joining meshes map onto each other exactly.
-The meshes that should be joined should rest as exactly as possible on the same geometrical surface, with as little overlapping or chink as possible.
+The meshes that should be joined should rest as exactly as possible on the same geometrical surface, with as little overlapping or gaps as possible.
 - Place conformal joining interfaces that may produce non-orthogonal mesh cells as far as possible from the regions of interest (and away from regions with